- Hardiness Zone: 5-11 Annual

 Companion Planting Tips

-Good Companions: Peppers, basil, marigolds, and onions
+Good Companions: Peppers, onions, basil, and marigolds

 Common Issues and Solutions